xamantra/momentum/docs/momentum-controller.md

 - Category: `Method`
 - Return Type: `void`

 Time travel method. `Undo` state update.
 Useful for input pages or reverting danger actions like delete.
-This rebuild the widgets.
+This will rebuild the widgets.
 ```dart
 FlatButton(
   // ...